vsevolodiakovlev/toysimlm/README.md

 ```python
 stats, workers, jobs, log = toysimlm.simulate()
 ```
-7. This produces 4 csv files:
+7. This produces 4 CSV files:
- - **stats** — main output file contaiining the simulation statistics for each repetition, including the shares of under, well and over matched workers according to 3 different measures
+ - **stats** — main output file containing the simulation statistics for each repetition, including the shares of under, well and over-matched workers according to 3 different measures
  - **workers** and **jobs** — additional files containing the corresponding characteristics in the last repetition that illustrate the pre-defined distributions
  - **log** — additional file containing matching outcomes for each iteration of the matching procedure for the last repetition illustrating the algorithm
 8. Analyse the simulation output using a statistical software of your choice